Switch to PayPal Express Checkout and Stripe

 - Fewer headaches, more awesome - no more pending e-Check payments, IPN delays, or attempts to spoof orders.

 - Better for high volume sales - no delays from PayPal Standard means a reliable first-come-first-serve checkout experience.
+No more accidental overselling or ten minute inventory reserve-related headaches.

 - Better conversion tracking with Google Analytics - since your customers always return to your receipt page, we can better keep Google informed.